-Step 2: Mediation
+Step 2: Mediation (Optional)

-Within three (3) business days of receiving the complaint, the compliance officer may informally discuss with the complainant the possibility of using mediation.
+Within three (3) business days of receiving the complaint, the compliance officer may informally discuss with the complainant the possibility of mediation.
 If the complainant agrees to mediation, the compliance officer shall make arrangements for this process.

-Before initiating the mediation of an unlawful discrimination, harassment, intimidation or bullying complaint, the compliance officer shall ensure that all parties agree to make the mediator a party to related confidential information.
+Before initiating the mediation of an unlawful discrimination, harassment, intimidation or bullying complaint, the compliance officer shall ensure that all parties agree to allow the mediator access to related confidential information.